How to Open a Dollar Store

 – Commercial property insurance pays for losses in inventory, equipment, and the store’s building in case of an event like a fire or a storm.

-- Workers comp insurance is required if a business has employees.
+– Worker’s compensation insurance is required if a business has employees.
 This insurance helps to cover expenses like an employee’s lost wages or medical bills if they are ever injured on the job.

-Insurance costs will vary according to many factors, including the cost of a business’ inventory, the number of employees a business has, desired coverage limits, and more.
-It is best to request insurance quotes from multiple providers and then carefully compare the policies to determine the best insurance plan for a business.
+The cost to insure a dollar store will vary according to many factors, including the cost of inventory, the number of employees a business has, desired coverage limits, and more.
+It is best to request insurance quotes from multiple providers and then carefully compare them to determine the best insurance plan for a business.

 Most dollar stores can operate with just eight or nine employees.
-According to PayScale, the average hourly pay for sales clerks is $10.31 per hour, or about $26,666 per year.
-Depending on whether a store owner employs full-time or part-time employees, additional expenses, such as health insurance contributions, paid time off, and workman’s comp insurance, should be included in the budget.
+According to PayScale, the average hourly pay for sales clerks is $10.31 per hour or about $26,666 per year.
+Depending on whether a store owner employs full-time or part-time employees, additional expenses, such as health insurance contributions, paid time off, and workers’ comp insurance should be included in the budget.

-How much can you potentially make owning a dollar store?
+How much does it cost to start a dollar store?

 Because a storefront and so much inventory is required, dollar stores can have significant startup costs.
 It’s important to create a detailed business plan to understand the expenses that you will face, as well as to take steps to maximize the store’s success.
 A well-thought-out business plan can help you to secure funding, too, if it is needed.

 The following expenses are some common costs to start a dollar store.